Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Totally geodesic null hypersurfaces

 {\em Warning.} In spite of the terminology, we did not prove that this property is equivalent to: every geodesic starting tangent to $H$ remains in $H$.
 In fact, we do not expect this to be an equivalent characterization.
 What we proved, via characterization (v), is that $H$ is totally geodesic iff so is for a connection $\nabla^{g_n}$ where there is no need to specify the field extension.
 We shall return on this important point later on.
 Observe that in the totally geodesic case the connection induced by $\nabla^{g_n}$ on $TH\to H$ depends on the extension, however, the connection induced by it on the quotient bundle $V=TH/n\to H$ does not depend on the extension because, by \cite[Prop.\ 4]{minguzzi24c}, it is the transverse Levi-Civita connection, a connection which only depends on the quotient metric $h$ (and so not on $n$).

-We stress that there seem to be many inequivalent definition of totally geodesic hypersurface in Finsler geometry \cite{matsumoto85,berk09,bejancu14}.
+We stress that there seem to be many inequivalent definitions of totally geodesic hypersurface in Finsler geometry \cite{matsumoto85,berk09,bejancu14}.
 Our definition is better suited for our purposes and seems different from that of previous approaches. \\

 The surface gravity admits the following expression

 Both $\omega$ and $\kappa$ depend on the choice of lightlike field $n$.
 From property (iv) we get that if $n'= e^f n$, then $\omega'=\omega+\dd f$.
 Indeed,